How to stop repossession of your house

 - Can you stop house repossession after court decision?

-- What happens if my house is repossessed?
+- What happens when your house is repossessed UK?

 - What happens to your house after you’ve been evicted?